astery/canva/pages/reflections.md

 On main page I want to see the list of links of canvases ids.
 Which will be updated if a new one appears.
 Easiest path to support a live updates will be Live View.
 That whould be starting point.

+When writing assertions on some text or html strings, I avoid to hard code them in the test, instead I use same view helpers that building these strings and use them in test.
+It helps to make tests less brittle in the face of changing a non-essential text.